plun1331/PyPixel/Docs/source/api.rst

         .. note::

-            This does not require an API Key.
+            This does not use your API Key.

         :raises PyPixelError_: The request failed for some reason.